Rakusu

 - Fabric Chalk

-- Rulers (a transparent quilting ruler can help)
+- Rulers (a transparent quilting ruler is very helpful)

 - Rolling cutter or good scissors